Tighe Scott: Personal life

 As of 2008, Scott runs the construction and excavating business A. Scott Enterprises.
 He also operates "Scotty's Fashions", a family garment business started by his father.
 He is married to his second wife, the former Kathy Toman, and he has three sons and four grandchildren.

+On June 5, 2024, Scott was arrested and charged with two felony offenses, including obstruction of law enforcement during a civil disorder and assaulting, resisting, or impeding officers, plus five misdemeanors, allegedly committed during the breach of the U.S. Capitol on January 6, 2021.
+On January 20, 2025, the first day of the second presidency of Donald Trump, Scott and his son were pardoned along with nearly every other participant in the Capitol attack.

+Motorsports results

+NASCAR

+(key) (Bold – Pole position awarded by qualifying time.
+Italics – Pole position earned by points standings or practice time. * – Most laps led.)